linkml/linkml/tests/test_scripts/output/genmarkdown/issue2/in_subset.md

 # Slot: in_subset

-used to indicate membership of a term in a defined subset of terms used for a particular domain or application (e.g. the translator_minimal subset holding the minimal set of predicates used in a translator knowledge graph)
+used to indicate membership of a term in a defined subset of terms used for a particular domain or application.

 URI: [linkml:in_subset](https://w3id.org/linkml/in_subset)